kevmor11/Zehner-Assessment/readme.md

 * Drinks Section - Carousel

-Given more time I could have built out an actual carousel in this section instead of just hardcoding the caroursel dots
+Given more time I could have built out an actual carousel in this section instead of just hardcoding the carousel dots